 - B.A., Wellesley College, M.A., Boston College

-Completed projects include an RWJF Commissioned Analysis on the implementation of Healthy Eating and Physical Activity Standards in a national set of OST programs; evaluating BE SAFE, a youth prevention initiative aiming to increase afterschool program staff and youth knowledge regarding sexual and mental health, substance abuse, and violence and collaborating with BARCC to develop a tool to help out-of-school time providers identify areas needed in program improvements; evaluating Out of Harm’s Way, a Boston-based initiative attempting to eliminate violence as a barrier to learning and healthy development in middle school students; After School Gets Moving, a national randomized control trial, studying the impact of a professional development resource for out-of-school time program staff on children’s pedometer step counts; and the Massachusetts Department of Elementary and Secondary Education 21st Century Summer Learning Project; and she worked with a team that investigated OST program practices that support immigrant and refugee children and families.
-Ms. Gruber has co-authored articles for publications intended for practitioner audiences (School-Aged Notes) and for the Boston Youth Commission.
+Completed projects include an RWJF Commissioned Analysis on the implementation of Healthy Eating and Physical Activity Standards in a national set of out-of-school time programs; evaluating BE SAFE, a youth prevention initiative aiming to increase afterschool program staff and youth knowledge regarding sexual and mental health, substance abuse, and violence, and collaborating with BARCC to develop a tool to help out-of-school time providers identify areas needed in program improvements; evaluating Out of Harm’s Way, a Boston-based initiative attempting to eliminate violence as a barrier to learning and healthy development in middle school students; After School Gets Moving, a national randomized control trial, studying the impact of a professional development resource for out-of-school time program staff on children’s pedometer step counts; and the Massachusetts Department of Elementary and Secondary Education 21st Century Summer Learning Project; and she worked with a team that investigated OST program practices that support immigrant and refugee children and families.
+Gruber has co-authored articles for publications intended for practitioner audiences (School-Aged Notes) and for the Boston Youth Commission.